This is how long it takes to sell a house

 He purchased the home five years ago for $455,000 and sold it for $630,000.

-Across the country in San Francisco, one of the hottest markets in the country, real estate agent Erin Thomas has had buyers show up to an open house and hand her an offer.
+Across the country in San Francisco, one of the hottest markets in the country, real estate agent Erin Thompson has had buyers show up to an open house and hand her an offer.
 Offers well above the list price with no contingencies are common.
 "It can be very exhausting for buyers," she said.

 To be successful, house hunters need to be prepared with a loan pre-approval letter, know their budget and home must-haves and be ready to dedicate their weekends and evening to touring homes -- and battling crowds.